Shahariar-Rokon/New-Angular-with-ASP.NET-Core-API/README.md

 To use this project, follow these steps:

 1. **Navigate to the app**: Open your browser and go to the URL where the app is hosted.
 For example, `https://localhost:4200/`.
 2. **Interact with the app**: The app will load a HTML page and greet you with the list of the products.
 If its blank, that means there is no products in the database.
-From there you can press the **Add product** button to add the products.
-Finally the option of editing and deleting the product shows with the lsit of the products.
+From there you can press the **Add product** button to add the products.Finally, the options for editing and deleting the product appear along with the list of products.
 3. **Explore the code**: You can open the project in Visual Studio 2022 and explore the code.
 The project consists of razor view, modals and for backend asp.net mvc.

 ## Contributing